 Indiana law to protect those who rescue pets from hot cars

-The Vincennes Sun-Commercial reports that the law says a person who forcibly enters a vehicle to remove an animal will be responsible for only half the cost of damages to the vehicle.
+The law, set to take effect July 1, says a person who forcibly enters a vehicle to remove an animal will only be responsible for half the cost of damages to the vehicle, the Vincennes Sun-Commercial reported.
+The person rescuing a pet will also be immune from civil or criminal liability from other property damage caused by the forcible entry of the vehicle if there is a reasonable belief that the animal is in imminent danger or suffering serious bodily farm.

 Add your comments below